t0xodile/t0xodile.github.io/_posts/2025-05-22-the-single-packet-shovel.md

 Throughout the journey I will also explore the complexities of navigating security research for the first time, drawing parallels from the advice given in so you want to be a web security researcher and illuminate the ease through which existing tooling from industry leading researchers can be adapted in order to rapidly test your own ideas, even with a rudimentary understanding of programming.

-This research was originally presented at BSides Exeter 2025 the recording for which will be released soon.